marcin1990/dotnetvnc/README.txt

 History
 =======
+1.0.1.17 (Apr 24, 2007)
+-Implemented listen mode.
+-Added an option for Smartphone users to turn off mouse acceleration.
+-Added an option for Smartphone users to choose the mouse speed after turning off mouse acceleration.
+-For Smartphones with a QWERTY keyboard, now the lower case "p" and "q" keys should work as expected.
+-More keys were added to the Keys menu (Esc, Tab, and Fn keys).
+-Avoided an exception for some .NET CF devices with no connection manager.
 1.0.1.16 (Apr 24, 2005)
 -Server-side scaling and single window mode implemented.
 -On a PPC or a Smartphone, now the viewer calls into the connection manager to initiate a network connection (e.g. GPRS) before connecting to the server.
 From now on the viewer is not P/Invoke-free anymore.